 Speeders may also use a laser jammer.
 This works basically the same way as a radar jammer.
 In addition to a light-sensitive panel, the detector has its own built-in light emitting diodes (LEDs) that produce a light beam of their own.
 When this beam shines on the lidar system, the receiver can't recognize any reflected light and so can't get a clear speed reading.

 It's important to note that none of these systems are 100 percent effective; even with a top-of-the-line detection and jamming system, the police still might catch you speeding.
 Also, since police periodically introduce new speed-monitoring technology, a detector might suddenly become outdated.
 Whenever this happens, the fully equipped speeder has to dump everything and pick up all new equipment.

 Of course, there is always one surefire way you can avoid speeding tickets, no matter what technology the police come up with: slow down!

-For more information on radar detectors and related topics, check out the links on the next page.
+For more information on radar detectors and related topics, check out the links below.